On this page

 Clean up stale events

 This task removes events that haven't had any recent volume.
-This indicates that Amplitude isn't ingesting the events and they're no longer of value.
-The task inspects your organization for events that have a last seen date in a configurable number of days.
+Low volume indicates that Amplitude isn't ingesting the events and they're no longer of value.
+The task inspects your organization for events that have a last seen date within a configurable number of days.
 For example, events that haven't been ingested in 90 days.

 When the automated task finds events that match those criteria, it schedules them for deletion.
-All people using those events are notified through email or Slack about the impending deletion.
-Anywhere the events are being used (for example, in a chart), a banner appears notifying users about the upcoming deletion.
+Amplitude notifies all people using those events through email or Slack about the impending deletion.
+Anywhere the events appear (for example, in a chart), a banner notifies users about the upcoming deletion.
 If anyone wants to keep the event, they can do so through the email or banner notification.
-If no one elects to keep the event within 30 days, the event is deleted.
-The 30-day timeframe to delete events is not configurable.
-Deleted events no longer appear in the event drop-down menu and are blocked from future ingestion.
+If no one elects to keep the event within 30 days, Amplitude deletes the event.
+The 30-day timeframe to delete events isn't configurable.
+Deleted events no longer appear in the event drop-down menu, and Amplitude blocks them from future ingestion.

 Clean up single-day events

-This task removes accidental or one-time test events that can negatively impact or clutter up your taxonomy.
+This task removes accidental or one-time test events that can negatively affect or clutter your taxonomy.
 The task inspects your organization for events that:

-• Have the same first seen and last seen dates and;
+• Have the same first seen and last seen dates.

-• That date is more than a configuraable number of days before the inspection date.
-(For example, 90 days before the inspection date.)
+• Have that date more than a configurable number of days before the inspection date.
+For example, 90 days before the inspection date.

 When the automated task finds events that match those criteria, it schedules those events for deletion.
-All people using those events are notified through email or Slack about the impending deletion.
-Anywhere the events are being used (for example, in a chart), a banner appears notifying users about the upcoming deletion.
+Amplitude notifies all people using those events through email or Slack about the impending deletion.
+Anywhere the events appear (for example, in a chart), a banner notifies users about the upcoming deletion.
 If anyone wants to keep the event, they can do so through the email or banner notification.
-If no one elects to keep the event within 30 days, the event is deleted.
-The 30-day timeframe to delete events is not configurable.
-Deleted events no longer appear in the event drop-down menu and are blocked from future ingestion.
+If no one elects to keep the event within 30 days, Amplitude deletes the event.
+The 30-day timeframe to delete events isn't configurable.
+Deleted events no longer appear in the event drop-down menu, and Amplitude blocks them from future ingestion.

 Clean up unused events